 Texas Health Insurance Facts

-- Texas who got an ACA plan paid an average of $120 per month after federal subsidies.
+- Texans who got an unsubsidized ACA benchmark plan paid an average of $436 per month in 2021.

-- Ten companies sell individual and family plans on the federal health insurance marketplace.
+- Fourteen companies sell individual and family plans on the federal health insurance marketplace in 2022.

 - 1.3 million Texas enrolled in an ACA plan in 2021.